mvoorhes/ArduinoProjects/pong_clone/README.md

 # Pong Clone

 This is a simple pong clone developed for the Arduino Uno R4.
-It takes advantage of the 8x12 matrix that is built into the device.
+It uses the 8x12 LED matrix built into the device to display the game.

 ## Required Parts